Helping them see what you mean

 His clients value Collins's ability to present a complex technology, or an arcane value proposition, in such a way that lay people swiftly grasp its significance.
 The goal is always to make a real difference in viewers' minds.

 Brief showreel of Collins' work (2:35 min).

-People often use videos to
+People often use video to

-introduce their organization
+introduce the organization

 romance the company identity

 explain a new technology